Ghent Flanders, Belgium Travel Guide

 Start with a dedicated food tour.
 Visit Groentenmarkt and Groot Vleeshuis to sample local products.
 Be certain to try authentic Waterzooi and Ghentse Stoverij.
 Indulge in Belgian fries from a local fritkot and taste a variety of Belgian chocolates and cuberdons.

 Gravensteen Castle, especially with its entertaining audio guide, often a hit with kids.
 Enjoy a canal boat tour.
 The Blaarmeersen recreational area space for outdoor activities.
-The Ghent The Museum of the city (STAM) has engaging exhibits.
+The Ghent The Institution of the city (STAM) has engaging exhibits.
 Belgian fries and waffles are universal kid-pleasers.

 Seek out the peaceful Small and Grand Beguinages for quiet reflection.
 Explore the serene corners of Ghent'the church ofes outside of service times.
 Enjoy calm walks along the canals or in Citadel Park.